Salad109/library-management/README.md

 - Book management with ISBN validation and author relationships
 - Author management with many-to-many relationships to books
 - Copy tracking with status management (available, borrowed, reserved, lost)
+- Customer management with email validation
+- Borrowing and reservation system
 - Search functionality across books, copies and authors
 - Robust integration and unit tests with >80% coverage